-\begin{proof} The retraction on a reduced word $w = \gamma_1 \cdots \gamma_l$ erases each letter $\gamma_i$ in each element of $\H$, and multiplies out the surviving letters of $H$ in order.
-Evidently $N(\H)$ is in the kernel $K$.
-Conversely $w$ can be rewritten by moving the letters of $w$ lying in $H$ to the front of the word, preserving their order, at the expense of replacing the other letters by conjugates; so if $w \in K$ then after rewriting one sees that $w \in N(\H)$. \end{proof}
+\begin{proof} Consider any reduced word $\gamma = \gamma_1 \cdot \ldots \cdot \gamma_l$ over $\H \union \{B\}$.
+The retraction of $\gamma$ to $B$ is defined by erasing each letter $\gamma_i$ that lies in some element of~$\H$, and multiplying out the surviving letters of $B$ in order.
+Letting $K$ be the kernel of this retraction, evidently $\NC{\H} \subgroup K$.
+Conversely, the given word $\gamma$ can be rewritten by moving any letters in $B$ to the front of the word, preserving their order, at the expense of replacing every other letter by a conjugate; so if $w \in K$ then after rewriting one sees that $w \in \NC{\H}$. \end{proof}